calaldees/blog/arcadeCabinet/README.md

 * A freestanding single unit with SVGA-CRT-Touchscreen hard mounted
     * Single sheets of MDF
-* Created in 2005 (and lated until 2019).
+* Created in 2005 (and lasted until 2019).
 * Freeform design
-    * I laid down next to the sheet of mdf and with a pen just scribbled the height of the joysticks and screen
+    * I laid down next to the sheet of MDF and with a pen just scribbled the height of the joysticks and screen
 * Pre-built [X-Arcade Dual Joystick](https://shop.xgaming.com/collections/arcade-joysticks/products/x-arcade-dual-joystick-usb-included)
 * [ELO 1945C 19" CRT Touchmonitor](https://www.elotouch.com/catalog/product/view/id/1036)
 * Painted with gloss and roller (looked awefull)